|DACS_SIGNOUT(8)||DACS Web Services and CGI||DACS_SIGNOUT(8)|

 DACS does not currently provide an inactivity timeout feature, but it may appear in a future release.
 One way to add it would be to take advantage of the user tracking capability, which can record all of a user's requests for DACS-wrapped services within a federation.
 By simply comparing the current time with the time stamp of the user's last service request, the user's idle time can be determined.
 If the idle time exceeds a configured maximum, dacs_acs(8) would consider the user's credentials to be invalid (effectively expired) and take appropriate action.
-A straightforward implementation would be a relatively simple enhancement to DACS; its main drawback, for those that enable it, is the extra performance hit incurred from user tracking and having to compute idle time during access control processing - whether this hit is significant will depend on your platforms, the configuration of your federation, and user activity patterns.
+A straightforward implementation would be a relatively simple enhancement to DACS; its main drawback, for those that enable it, is the extra performance hit incurred from user tracking and having to compute idle time during access control processing - the significance of this cost will depend on your platforms, the configuration of your federation, and user activity patterns.

 To signout from all identities in the